Home > HVAC Maintenance > Commercial Rooftop AC Unit: A Complete Guide

 Is one side of your building an icebox while the other feels stuffy?
 Are you noticing that the air coming from your vents feels weak or barely there?
 Both uneven cooling and poor airflow are classic signs that your rooftop unit is struggling.
 These issues can stem from several causes, including clogged filters, blocked ductwork, or a problem with the fan motor.
 Regular preventative maintenance is the best way to keep your system running smoothly and avoid these frustrating performance dips.
 When your system can no longer provide consistent, powerful airflow, it’s time for a professional inspection to diagnose and fix the root cause.

-Common Myths About Rooftop AC Maintenance
+Rooftop AC Maintenance Myths, Busted

 When it comes to your commercial rooftop AC, what you don’t know can definitely hurt your bottom line.
 Misconceptions about maintenance are everywhere, and they often lead to inefficient performance, surprise breakdowns, and expensive repairs.
 Believing these myths can feel like you’re saving time or money in the short term, but it almost always costs more down the road.
 Let’s clear the air and debunk a few of the most common myths so you can make informed decisions for your business.